Frequently Asked Questions

 In the event of your passing, your next of kin will follow instructions on your brain donor card to contact the UNITE Brain Bank donation coordinator (available 24 hours a day, 365 days a year) via the emergency pager at 617.992.0615.
 The donation coordinator will arrange the tissue collecting by a local diener near the locality where the donor has died.
 The donation process is a time-sensitive matter; if the brain bank team is not alerted within 48 hours the donation may not be possible.

 Is there any cost to the family associated with brain donation?

 No. All expenses involved with brain donation and participation in the research program are covered by the brain bank.
 Please note that funeral expenses remain the responsibility of your family.

 What is the role of the next of kin in the donation process?

 The next of kin is required to complete consent forms authorizing brain, spinal cord, and CSF and/or plasma donation.
 These will be faxed or emailed by the brain donation coordinator.

 What happens to the body?

 The autopsy procedure does not interfere with the events associated with the funeral.
 No disfigurement occurs as a result of this procedure.
 The family can plan an open casket or other traditional funeral arrangements and the donation process will be undetectable.
 In addition, we will do our best not to interfere with any arrangements the family might have.

-Due to the natural evolution of research, we cannot guarantee in advance that the VA-BU-CLF Brain Bank will be able to accept your donation.
+Due to the natural evolution of research, we cannot guarantee in advance that the UNITE Brain Bank will be able to accept your donation.
 The Brain Donation coordinator will make that determination based on the current inclusion criteria at the time of death.
 Right now, the brain bank accepts all donations from people with a history of military service, no matter the level of their exposure to brain trauma.